 The High Court’s Greater Taichung branch on Wednesday ordered a retrial in the breach of trust case involving former Taiwan Sugar Corp (Taisugar, 台糖) chairman Wu Nai-jen (吳乃仁) and former Democratic Progressive Party (DPP) legislator Hong Chi-chang (洪奇昌), which was widely viewed as flawed.

-Hong was sentenced on March 13 to two years and four months in prison, while Wu, a former DPP secretary-general, received a term of three years and 10 months after the Greater Taichung branch upheld their conviction in a case involving the 2003 sale of property belonging to Taisugar in Greater Taichung in 2003.
+Hong was sentenced on March 13 to two years and four months in prison, while Wu, a former DPP secretary-general, received a term of three years and 10 months after the Greater Taichung branch upheld their conviction in a case involving the 2003 sale of property belonging to Taisugar in the then-Taichung County in 2003.

 Wu was accused of giving in, as Taisugar chairman, to Hong’s lobbying for Chun Lung Co (春龍開發公司), a property developer, to ensure that it won the right to purchase a plot of land it was renting from Taisugar.
 The court ruled that Wu had violated Taisugar’s “rent only” policy on its properties and the sale had caused Taisugar losses.